fawadmalik/automation-design-patterns/src/test/java/org/fmalik/automation/speedImprovements/v4/ImplementationDocumentation.md

 If the conditional returns true, all the AJAX requests have finished, and we are ready to move to the next step.
 Use the new WaitForAjax method when there's a need to wait for async requests.

+#### Optimize Browser Initialization- Observer Design Pattern
 The test execution time can also be improved by optimizing the browser initialization.
 Also, after the click of the ‘Proceed to checkout’ button there's need for a more special wait logic that will replace the hard pause.
 There we need to wait for the entire page to load.
 Since there aren’t asynchronous requests, the WaitForAjax method won’t work in this case.
 Therefore, we can add one more helper function to our WebDriver decorator: waitUntilPageLoadsCompletely(...)

-Optimize Browser Initialization- Observer Design Pattern The repeating and time-consuming browser initialization ca be optimized as it can take up to 2 seconds per test.
+The repeating and time-consuming browser initialization ca be optimized as it can take up to 2 seconds per test.
 Currently, the browser is set to start and close for each test.
 One optimization can be to reuse the browser so that it starts at the beginning of the whole test suite, and closes it after all tests have finished their execution.
-This will bring considerable execution time improvement However, if there's still need to restart the browser before some of the tests, we will need to expand the solution, where by adding the ability to configure this defaukt behavior per test class or test method.
+This will bring considerable execution time improvement However, if there's still need to restart the browser before some of the tests, we will need to expand the solution, where-by adding the ability to configure this default behavior per test class or test method.
 Let's use the Observer design pattern for this improvement.
 Observer Design Pattern
 The Observer design pattern defines a one-to-many relation between objects, so that when one object changes its state, all